 All proceeds from the dinner and breakfast go to the American Legion of Morgan County.

 The Cattleman's Association uses the proceeds from the Steak Sandwiches served at the finish area for their Agriculture Scholarship Fund.
 A big portion of your entry fees go to Frozen Head State Park.
-Donations are also made to the Morgan County Rescue Squad, and the Petros Fire Department.
+Donations are also made to the Morgan County Rescue Squad, the Petros Fire Department, and the two mountain rescue units.
 Morgan County thanks you, and so do we.

 Packet Pick up/Dinner/Movie

-Wartburg Civic Center, 1000 Howard St, Wartburg TN is the site of the 2019 BFC Packet pickup, dinner, and movie.
+Wartburg Civic Center, 1000 Howard St, Wartburg TN is the site of the 2020 BFC Packet pickup, dinner, movie, guest speakers, Unicorn riding lessons.
 The entrance is next to Schubert Funeral Home, across from the Elementary School.
 If you don't find parking at the top of the hill, there is ample parking at the bottom.

-Sept 20; Packet Pick up will begin at NOON Central Daylight Time, and continue until 7pm.
+Sept 18; Packet Pick up will begin at NOON EASTERN Daylight Time, and continue until 7pm.

 Dinner and Movie will begin at 5:30pm.
-We'll show the Barkley Movie first, and then you'll hear from our celebrity speaker... none other than JOHN FEGYVERESI.
-Following John's talk, we'll watch a brand new 40 minute movie, and then finish things off with a Q & A. Should be a great evening!
+We'll show the Barkley Movie first, and then you'll hear from our celebrity speaker... to be announcedI.
+Following the talk, we'll watch a brand new 40 minute movie, and then finish things off with a Q & A. Should be a great evening!